danzin/image-app/README.md

 ## Features

+- **Dockerization**
+   - The docker setup includes multiple services and a few extra caveats in order to run hassle-free
+      - *Mongo-setup service* - A helper service handling the keyfile for the single-node replica set auth
+      - *MongoDB service* - Mongo database running as a single-node replica set with persistent storage volume
+      - *Redis service* - Caching solution with persistent storage volume
+      - *Backend service* - The whole backend of the app(decoupling into microservices is in progress)
+      - *Api-Gateway service* - An extra layer providing CORS enforcement, rate limiting(very lax as of now), reverse proxy and global request logging.
+      - *Frontend service* - The react frontend of the app.
+It utilizes Nginx together with the Api-Gateway.

 - **CQRS**: **Currently working on gradually switching from the classic modular architecture to CQRS.**
   - Command, Query and Event buses are implemented and fully functional.
   - The Event bus supports transactions. `queueTransactional`, `flushTransactionalQueue` and `clearTransactionalQueue` make it easy to integrate within the UnitOfWork pattern and other operations utilizing transactions.